-Martín Solá is a actor and singer living in New York City.
-His passion for singing, acting, and teaching has lead him to balance his career in those areas for more than 25 years.
+Martín Solá is a actor, singer, and teacher living in New York City.
+His passion for those disciplines has led him to balance his career in those three areas for more than 25 years.

 Martín has recently returned from China where he played the roles of General Han Jue and retired Deputy Official Gongsun Chu-Jiu, in The Orphan of Zhao at the Beijing Music Festival.

 Playwright: Ji Jun Xiang

 On October 14, 2018 Chen's music theater The Orphan of Zhao, which premiered in 2003 at New York's Lincoln Center, finally received its first performance in Asia.
 Reimagining the beauty of Chinese classical drama through heavy Western aesthetics, this work evokes the essence of oriental aesthetics through minimalism, symbolism, and Western actors impersonating Chinese characters in English.
 Envisioning the two works as a double bill, BMF hopes to expand the exploration of "Chineseness", breaking through the barriers between the East and West, to discover new possibilities latent in traditional Chinese theatrical works, and to introduce Chinese audiences to works by outstanding Chinese artists from overseas.

 Martín recently completed a run of Oklahoma at The Ogunquit Playhouse, portraying the philandering peddler Ali Hakim .

 Rodgers and Hammerstein’s Oklahoma!
 Bursts Onto the Ogunquit Playhouse Stage Just in Time to Celebrate its 75th Anniversary!